Four years ago, I was diagnosed with stage 3 breast cancer. I was 33 years old.

 Turns out, harmful chemicals including oxybenzone are present in nearly 70% percent of the sunscreens on the U.S. market, according to the Environmental Working Group.
 The percentage of cosmetic products containing propylparaben is not known, although a 2018 report from the FDA notes that “cosmetics that may contain parabens include makeup, moisturizers, hair care products, and shaving products, among others."

-It's also worth noting that oxybenzone made news recently when the chemical was banned in the state of Hawaii.
-It's to be phased out by 2021, following several environmental studies linking oxybenzone to killing new coral growths and bleaching coral reefs in the ocean.
+It's also worth noting that oxybenzone has been banned in the state of Hawaii, following several environmental studies linking oxybenzone to killing new coral growths and bleaching coral reefs in the ocean.

 Staying safe this summer